Turning Technology Into Customer Demand

 • Product and product roadmap definition

-• Product requirements documentation development
+• Product requirements documentation development & maintenance

 • Risk analysis and documentation

-About
+About Us

 Aaron Oppenheimer has been a product designer and developer for over 35 years.
 He has worked with a wide variety of companies in markets including healthcare and medical devices, scientific instrumentation, and consumer products.
-He has provided insights to some of the largest - and smallest - companies on the planet.
+He has provided actionable insights to some of the largest - and smallest - companies on the planet.